pbiggar/buggery/introduction.md

 Introduction
 ==============================

 In every project, someone starts to script something in bash.
 They should really have used Python, but bash is easier to get started with.
 After a few weeks and months, their shell script has grown to epic proportions, it has become hard to maintain, and they wish they had written it in Python afterall.
 On numerous occasions, a colleugue asks for the script, deems it too difficult to understand and maintain, and writes their own.
-They think they'll use bash to get started, and so the cycle continues.
+They think they should use Python, but bash is easier to get started with...

 Buggery is a domain specific language for command-line scripts, designed to replace shell scripting.
 It is designed for simplicity and maintainability,